nestordemeure/breviarium/data/readable.md

 ### Encouraging Others to Act

-Here are a few passages that could be improved for better readability:

 * "To encourage someone to act, take responsibility for any potential losses, such as goods or property, and offer specific rewards in return."
   * Problem: The sentence is quite long and contains multiple ideas, which may be difficult for readers to follow.
   * Suggestion: "To motivate someone to take action, offer specific rewards and guarantee compensation for any potential losses, such as damage to their goods or property."